Best Watering Holes Etosha National Park

 At dusk, visitors make their way uphill to sit on the viewing deck, with its comfortable protected seating area.
 From here, the floodlit Waterhole spectacularly backlight the scene, affording amazing views of herds of elephants, zebra, and lions and their cubs.

-It is a favored resting place for the magnificent, endangered black rhino.
+It is a favourite resting place for the magnificent, endangered black rhino.
 Etosha is commonly thought to be the best place in Africa to spot the rhino, so grab your camera, relax by the light of the watering hole, and record some wondrous memories.

 On the East side of Etosha, you will find Klein Namutoni watering hole, within touching distance of the Namutoni campsite.